ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 How to use Altium DB
 ====================

-To use the database driven library for Altium, a few settings habe to be made once.
+To use the database driven library for Altium, a few settings have to be made once.
 In the following chapters a guideline how to install and set the parameter is given.
 The following tools will be needed: